calcwatch/nes64/README.md

 The 32x30 character text screen will likely get cropped when displayed on a real TV.
 In the future, the window size may change to avoid this problem.
 FCEUX has an option to display the entire screen.

+In Nintendulator, you'll see some flickering, especially during scrolling.
+This likely occurs on hardware as well.
+This is a side-effect of how the Extended RAM (ExRAM) used for the screen is being shared between the CPU and the PPU.
+Whenever the PPU is blocked from reading from the RAM, it prints the `@` character repeatedly.
+This can probably be fixed in the future with smarter read and write scheduling.

-FCEUX 2.6.2 was observed to have issues with keyboard support.
-In particular, it had trouble with shifted numbers and symbols.
-For example, nothing happened most of the time when pressing "shift+1" to type "!".
+FCEUX 2.6.2 has [an issue](https://github.com/TASEmulators/fceux/issues/464) with keyboard support for shifted numbers and symbols.
+For example, nothing happens most of the time when pressing "shift+1" to type "!".
 To work around this, you can use the CTRL key (the "command" key on Macs) as a replacement for shift.
 This means that the usual Commodore CTRL key combinations are unavailable.
 (But many of those are for changing the text color, and that's not supported anyway.)

+Lines of BASIC code can't span more than one screen line like on the Commodore 64.
+This may be fixed in the future.

 You cannot use the CTRL key to slow down scrolling text output in BASIC.
 This may be fixed in the future.